codewithavantika/ai-resume-analyzer/README.md

 # AI Resume Analyzer

-**AI Resume Analyzer** is a Python tool that extracts skills from a PDF resume, compares them with a Job Description (JD), and provides a visual report showing matched and missing skills along with a match percentage.
-This project demonstrates practical skills in Python, AI, and resume analysis.
+An AI-powered Python tool that analyzes resumes against job descriptions using a local Large Language Model (LLM) via Ollama.
+Automatically identifies matched and missing skills, calculates a match percentage, and generates a structured visual report.

----
+Demonstrates hands-on experience in Python, AI, and resume analysis with structured JSON outputs.

 ## Features